opensearch-project/documentation-website/_security/access-control/authentication-tokens.md

 			* Decrypted mapped roles in plain text (`dr`)
 			* Decrypted backend roles (`br`)

-The OpenSearch Security plugin will be responsible for handling encryption and decryption processes.
-This approach ensures the protection of user information, even when traversing the trust boundary between OpenSearch and any third party services.
+The OpenSearch Security plugin is responsible for handling encryption and decryption processes.
+This approach ensures the protection of user information, even when traversing the trust boundary between OpenSearch and any third-party services.

 ### 3.0 API endpoint
 There will be an new API endpoint `POST /_plugins/_security/api/generateonbehalfoftoken` on the security plugin that will allow users to create a short-lived self-issued on-behalf-of token to perform certain actions on behalf of a user.